-Welcome to the website for IU Women in Information Technology.
-We are a staff-led organization dedicated to professional development focused on the needs of women in IT.
+Welcome to the website for IU Women in Information Technology (IUWIT), an affiliate of the Center of Excellence for Women in Technology (CEWiT).
+We are a staff-led organization dedicated to the professional development of women in IT.
 We’re glad you’re here!

 Indiana University Women in Information Technology was founded in summer of 2012 and was the brainchild of Megan May, a University Information Technology Services (UITS) staff member.
 It has hosted numerous professional development and networking events since its founding.
 Although founded as a staff organization for women, IUWIT welcomes students, faculty, and all genders at its events.

 IUWIT operates on a “big tent” model.
 It is an open membership organization with no dues or fees.
 Anyone who wishes to be involved with IUWIT’s activities can sign up by joining the listserv.
 It is open to all Indiana University campuses, and encourages staff, faculty and students to engage with the group.
 We are affiliated with CEWiT (Center of Excellence for Women in Technology), and current CEWiT members are certainly invited to join IUWIT.

 Each academic year, IUWIT offers a book discussion group, networking opportunities, mentoring, and a professional development event.
 In addition, the organization runs social media sites to help connect women in the IT field.
 Events that are physically held at one campus will be livestreamed to all other campuses, with IUWIT coordinators hosting each livestream room.